Beyond Chiang Mai Temples: What to Do, Where to Eat & Drink

 As a side note, I treated myself with a coconut slush and Takoh (Thai Coconut Pudding) at the day market on site.
 They were yummy!
 I’m not sure if the market opens regularly or was part of the Songkran celebration.

-↡↡Looking for a place to stay?
+↡↡Where to Stay in Chiang Mai?
 Book your Chiang Mai Hotels Here! ↡↡

 2. Take a Tour to Doi Inthanon National Park